A fine artist archiving the lineages and culture of San Francisco’s Harlem of the West.

 I am a member of a community facing an existential crisis in real time.
 The Great Migration families who built San Francisco's Harlem of the West have been in continuous, uninterrupted decline since 1960 — the only demographic in this city for which that is true.
 Our culture is disappearing.
 There is no cultural response equal to that loss.
 No political response.
 No economic response.
 This practice is my response.

 Reparations is not an abstraction to me.
-It is a debt owed — for a community undermined by public policy; for the Fillmore businesses deliberately destroyed, for the families displaced and never returned, for the population that has been declining for sixty-five years without a single institution responding with the urgency the crisis demands.
-I believe reparations is possible in my lifetime because I have to believe that.
-Generational harm requires generational repair.
+It is a debt owed — for the Fillmore businesses deliberately destroyed, for the families displaced and never returned, for the population that has been declining for sixty-five years without a single institution responding with the urgency the crisis demands.
+I believe in the rebuild of the Harlem of the West.
+I believe that a robust arts and cultural scene is what makes an economic renaissance possible — that the two have always been inseparable for this community and always will be.
+Intergenerational harm requires an intergenerational response.
 The Afatasi Universe is the catalyst to a renaissance that is not only possible — it is owed.